The next virtual meeting will take place on Friday, May 17, 2019 at 9am Pacific/12pm Eastern time (US/Canada), and feature Dr. Abigail Boggs.

-The first virtual convening of the Critical Internationalization Studies Network occurred in September 2018.
-You can view a recording here.
+The first virtual meeting of the Critical Internationalization Studies Network, featuring guest speaker Chrystal George Mwangi, occurred in September 2018.
+You can view a video recording of our session here.

 To sign up for the network mailing list to get updates about these and other events, please send an email with “subscribe” in the header to: email@example.com